 Children and Teens

-- How is a severe allergic reaction treated?
+What is a severe allergic reaction to a food?

 If you are not sure whether your child is at risk of a severe allergic reaction, ask your child’s health care provider.
 Children and teens at risk of a severe allergic reaction should also see a pediatric allergist.
-If your child has severe food allergies, ask your doctor to write an emergency plan that explains what to do in case of an allergic reaction.
+If your child is at risk, ask your child’s health care provider to write an Anaphylaxis Emergency Plan that explains what to do in case of an allergic reaction.
 To get a blank copy of an Anaphylaxis Emergency Plan, visit Canadian Society of Allergy and Clinical Immunology http://csaci.ca/patient-school-resources/.

-- Skin: hives, swelling (including throat, tongue, lips or eyes), itching, warmth, redness, rash, pale skin or blue colour
+- Skin: hives, swelling (including of the throat, tongue, lips or face), itching, warmth, redness, rash, pale or blue coloured skin

 How is a severe allergic reaction treated?